Information here is provided for education purposes and does not replace proper and necessary veterinary care for pets.

 Hard, lumpy stools indicate that the pet is constipated.
 Ratio diets without plant matter often produce stools like this, but this can lead to unnecessary strain and anal gland issues.

 Recommended: if the diet is low fiber, add more total fiber.
-If the diet already has ample fiber, add more insoluble fiber in the diet to bulk up the stool.
+If the diet already has ample fiber, reduce portion of insoluble fiber and increase soluble fiber in the diet.

 Type 3 and 4: